YepSultan/AutoCaffee/README.md

 2. Cleaned-up "getOrder" function (now it looks more readable)
 3. Tested some and methods in "main"

-==The only good news I am keep working and learning==
+<p>The only good news I am keep working and learning</p>

 ### 18:30

-**Let's strat with that i did nothing special yeat.
+*Let's strat with that i did nothing special yeat.
 Keep learning how work with data-base in cpp*